algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 ### Multisig Accounts

-On Ethereum, it is possible to write smart contracts to ensure that fund transfers requires approval/signatures by multiple distinct users.
+On Ethereum, it is possible to write smart contracts to ensure that fund transfers require approval/signatures by multiple distinct users.
 On Algorand, multisig accounts are first-class citizens and can be created very easily.
 See [the multisig account documentation](../accounts/create/#multisignature).

 ### Atomic Transfer / Group Transaction